arangodb/docs/3.10/indexing-geo.md

 For backward compatibility, a new `legacyPolygons` option has been introduced for geo indexes.
 It is relevant for those that have `geoJson` set to `true` only.
-Old geo indexes from versions from below 3.10 will always implicitly have the `legacyPolygons` option set to `true`.
-Newly generated geo indexes from 3.10 on will have the `legacyPolygons` option by default set to `false`, however, it can still be explicitly overwritten with `true` to create a legacy index but is not recommended.
+Geo indexes created in versions before 3.10 will always implicitly have the `legacyPolygons` option set to `true`.
+Newly generated geo indexes from 3.10 onward will have the `legacyPolygons` option set to `false` by default.
+However, you can still explicitly overwrite the setting with `true` to create a legacy index, but it is not recommended.

 A geo index with `legacyPolygons` set to `true` will use the old, pre-3.10 rules for the parsing GeoJSON polygons.
 This allows you to let old indexes